kuklachert/technical-interview2/explanations.md

 * To find the m-th next element from the head, m steps are needed.
 * The *while* loop moving both cursors to the right takes (length of ll - m) steps.
 * This results in the worst case efficiency of **O (n)**.

+Space complexity:
+* Apart from the input variables, the following additional space is used:
+  - A cursor variable that identifies the current element of the linked list and has the length of 1.
+  - A cursor variable that identifies the n-th next element of the linked list and has the length of 1.
+* The overall space complexity must therefore be **O (1)**.